FreeCAD/FreeCAD-documentation/wiki/Frequently_asked_questions.md

 ### Is there documentation for newcomers?
 How can I learn to use FreeCAD?

 There is a lot of documentation spread in different places, both on and outside the FreeCAD website.
-You might want to start with the _ is a general, complete user-oriented guide to FreeCAD.
+You might want to start with the [Getting started](Getting_started.md) page.
+The [Tutorials](Tutorials.md) section contains many specialized tutorial pages to help you getting started with the different workbenches.
+The [Manual:Introduction](Manual_Introduction.md) is a general, complete user-oriented guide to FreeCAD.
 The [User hub](User_hub.md) section of this wiki lists all pages aimed at end users.
 On external sites like [Youtube](https://www.youtube.com/results?search_query=freecad), you will also find a load of video tutorials created by users.
 And, last but not least, the [forum](https://forum.freecadweb.org) contains a lot of replies to questions asked by other newcomers.

 ### I want to import/export data in format XYZ to/from FreeCAD.
 How do I do that?